Balance Your Choices

 Better Bet: Pork Tenderloin Meal

 Pork tenderloin is one of the leanest and most versatile cuts of meat.
 Here it's prepared in a Dijon mustard glaze, and served with steamed broccoli and mock mashed potatoes.
 Pureed cauliflower stands in beautifully for carb-heavy white potatoes.
 Round out the meal with a whole wheat dinner roll.

 Worse Bet: Shrimp Pasta Alfredo

 A typical shrimp pasta Alfredo in your local eatery can have huge portions and 73 grams of artery-clogging saturated fat.
 Diabetes makes heart disease more likely, so doctors advise limiting saturated fat to about 15 grams per day for a 2,000-calorie diet.

 Low-fat shrimp and juicy, ripe tomatoes make this pasta dish a winner for everyone.
 Feta cheese has a tangy flavor with one-third less fat than hard cheese.
 Try pasta that is made of 50% to 100% whole grain to add the benefits of fiber: better blood sugar control and more satisfaction.

 The Count: 1,050 calories, 183 g carbs

 Lunch is just as important as other meals when you have diabetes, so don't grab just any sandwich or wrap.
-Ready-to-eat tuna-salad can be swimming in mayonnaise.
-Chips and a large sweetened drink push the total carbs to 183 grams -- six times the typical carb budget for a middle-aged woman with diabetes who is trying to slim down.
+Ready-to-eat tuna salad can be swimming in mayonnaise.
+Chips and a large sweetened drink push the total carbs to 183 grams: far too much.

 Better Bet: Turkey-Veggie Sandwich